Ira-Shokar/Ira-Shokar.github.io/_pages/projects.md

  - _'Quantifying the effecitiveness of natural hazard preventions by using an LSTM to predict rainfall runoff in flood risk mitigation'_.
 [Repository](https://github.com/ai4er-cdt/flood_risk_shipston).
       - ```Python```.

-- _'Bayesian Optimisation in the Cloud'._
+- _'Bayesian Optimisation in the Cloud'_.
      - ```Python, AWS Services```.

 - _'Deep Learning Robustness for Neutrino Event Detection using Adversarial Neural Networks'_ - **Bachelor's Thesis**.
 [Report](../Docs/Formal_Report.pdf).